deep-research/victorslibrary-nuxt/content/reenchantment/sleeper-cell.md

 explicit: false

 description: |
   I made this track to try out some new distortion pedals.
-It has an aggressive hard rock sound, and I was able to include a disco sounding electric piano as well!
+It has an aggressive sound, and I was able to include a disco sounding electric piano as well!

 recordings:
   - title: Sleeper Cell